isomerpages/ogp-nyjc/_life-at-nyjc/Talent Development/NYJC Research Programme.md

 third_nav_title: Talent Development
 variant: tiptap
 ---
-<p>NYJC Science Research Programme aims to support students in exploring
+<p>NYJC Research Programme aims to support students in exploring beyond the
-science, technology and engineering applications beyond the classroom.
+classroom.
 We hope to inculcate a strong culture of exploration, innovation and excellence in our students.
-This would prepare them to be future leaders in science research.</p>
+This would prepare them to be future leaders in research.</p>
 <p>Selected students will be given opportunities to develop their interest
 and deepen their learning in various fields.
 They would be mentored by our teachers, in collaboration with our partners in local research and